 What are the airline regulations?
 For example, is your pet allowed in the cabin?
 Is it safe for your pet to be put in the hold of the aircraft?
 What type of pets are permitted?

 |British Airways||Only Assistance Dogs||All Pets depending on size|

 |Easyjet||Only Assistance Dogs on selected flights||No|

 |Luthfansa||Pets (8kg) & Assistance Dogs||All Pets depending on size|

 |TUI||Pets (6kg) & Assistance Dogs||All Pets depending on size|

 The first thing you should do is plan well in advance.
-There are various regulations that need to be adhered too.
+There are various regulations that need to adhere too.

 There are a number of requirements for your pet to gain entry into Gran Canaria:

-Generally if you want to take your pet to Gran Canaria it is likely that it will have to be transported in the cargo hold.
-Although it may appeared cruel or fearful for your beloved pet to travel this way, millions of pets each year travel in the cargo hold with relatively few incidents.
-Airlines have a special designated area in the hold for pets.
+Generally, if you want to take your pet to Gran Canaria it is likely that it will have to be transported in the cargo hold.
+Although it may appear cruel or fearful for your beloved pet to travel this way, millions of pets each year travel in the cargo hold with relatively few incidents.
+Airlines have a specially designated area in the hold for pets.

 During the flight be assured that your pet will not be sedated and they will not be fed during the flight as it is preferred that they fly on an empty stomach.